How to Calculate Debt-to-Income Ratio

 What's a good debt-to-income ratio?

-The magic number will vary by lender and there’s no real way to know until you apply for a mortgage or loan.
+The magic number will vary by lender, and there's no real way to know until you apply for a mortgage or loan.

-In our example above, we're in pretty good shape with a ratio of 0.3.
-As a personal example, the first time I applied (and was approved) for a mortgage, the mortgage advisor at the bank stated he wanted the ratio after the mortgage to be around 0.43.
+As a more personal example, a Team Genius member told us that the first time he applied for (and was approved for) a mortgage, the mortgage advisor at the bank said he wanted the mortgage ratio to be around 43% – which is surprisingly high.

 How to reduce your debt-to-income ratio?